varfco/help/en_US/accounts.reconcile.edit.md

-It could be, that after a reconciliation, you wish to edit the amount that was corrected.
-Or perhaps you wish to add a tag or a category.
-You can do so on this page.
+If you want to read more about accounts, check out the [official documentation on accounts](https://docs.firefly-iii.org/concepts/accounts).